onathjan/kondo/content/now.md

 page_type: "website"
 ---

-### Updated on December 23rd, 2024, from my home office on the Moon.
+### Updated on December 29th, 2024, from my home office in Tokyo.

 The Now page is all about giving your readers a snapshot of what’s currently happening in your life.
 Inspired by the [Now movement](https://nownownow.com), this page is a way to share what you’re focused on at the moment—whether that’s work, hobbies, travel, or personal growth.